 Pattern: Mona Dress by Schultz Apparel

-The Mona pattern is a PDF dress pattern that features a V cutout at the front neckline and V shape center front dart.
+The Mona Dress pattern is a PDF dress pattern that features a V cutout at the front neckline and V shape center front dart.
 The bodice is fully lined, and the dresses are closed with a Center Back zipper.
 The skirt options includes circle skirt, pencil shirt or gathered skirt.
 See the pattern on the Schultz Apparel website here.

 Fabric: Amalfi Coast border print cotton sateen print by Gertie from Spotlight